 FREQUENTLY ASKED QUESTIONS

-We are using the course that's been run since 2019, however in 2019 we made a slight change to alleviate traffic and runner congestion in front of Porter Hospital and improve runner safety.
+For the half marathon, we are using the course that's been run since 2019, however in 2019 we made a slight change to alleviate traffic and runner congestion in front of Porter Hospital and improve runner safety.
 At approximately Mile 7.5, runners will head onto a trail that's part of Middlebury College's NCAA XC course.
 The trail section is slightly more than 1 mile and runners enter South Street Extension just south of EastView retirement community to start the out and back segment.
 The start and finish line is located in the parking area behind Porter Hospital.

 Every finisher will receive a commemorative finisher's medal locally made by Maple Landmark Woodcraft.